 It is a common experience to look at an upcoming decision the way most people see a problem and are influenced by the available alternatives.
 The decision-making process, therefore, begins when at least two alternatives are available.
 I guess that happens in almost all decision-making situations, but it shouldn’t be like that.
 It should be possible to decide in a different way.

 Personal values, in the sense of these pages, are the basic beliefs and attitudes about life.
 They are the motivation for decisions and actions.
 The values are a level in the pyramid of neurological levels according to Robert Dilts (external link).

 There are personal values (kindness, trust, etc.), spiritual values (intelligence), religious values (beliefs), moral values (behavior) and material values (money, power, possessions, etc.).
 Some values, such as the value of respect for property, can be used to derive social norms as concrete rules for social action, such as laws prohibiting theft.
 Values are a central component of many behavioral codes.

 In my work, I underline the role that your values have in decision-making.
 Your values are fundamental to making decisions, instead of only looking at the alternatives to decide the best outcome.
 Ask yourself why do you feel you need to choose an alternative option instead of letting things play out and see what happens?

-The consequences of choosing alternative options may contradict your true values that are important to you and therefore this requires attention.
-The reason you are interested in making a decision in any situation is the desire to avoid undesirable situations and achieve good opportunities.
-In any decision process, the alternatives are the means to achieving the more fundamental values you really want.
+The consequences of choosing alternative options may contradict the true values that are important to you and therefore this requires attention.
+The reason you are interested in deciding on any situation is the desire to avoid undesirable situations and achieve good opportunities.
+In any decision process, the alternatives are the means to achieving the more fundamental values you want.

 - Being the best